The Invisible Man (1933)

 Starring: Claude Rains, Gloria Stuart and William Harrigan

-This film begins with a man walking through the snow, he is wearing a coat, hat and his face is covered.
-This man is played by Claude Rains.
+We begin with a man walking through the snow.
+He’s wearing a coat.
+He also has a hat and his face is covered.
+This is Dr. Jack Griffin (Claude Rains).
 He enters a bar and inn.
-We see that this is a normal place until he enters.
-He demands to have a room, a fire and a sitting room.
-He will pay.
-The inn is run by Una O’Connor and Forrester Harvey along with Merle Totthenahm.
+He demands a room as well as a fire and that it has a sitting room.
+The inn is run by Jenny Hall (Una O’Connor).
+Also helping her is Herbert (Forrester Harvey) along with Millie (Merle Totthenham).

-Rains goes to his room, but will not take his coat off until O’Connor leaves him.
+Jack goes to his room but will not take his coat off until Jenny leaves.
 She brings him food and he eats.
-He tells her to leave him alone, but she comes back in when Tottenham forgot to put the mustard on the tray.
-She comes in to see that he has bandages all around his face.
-She goes back out to the bar to tell everyone what she saw.
+He tells her that he wishes to be left alone.
+She comes back in when Herbert forgot to put the mustard on the tray.
+She sees him without bandages on his face.
+This causes her to panic and tell the bar what she saw.

-The film then shits to a house where a woman, played by Gloria Stuart, pleads to her father to find Rains.
-Her father is a doctor that worked with Rains, he is played by Henry Travers.
-He tells her that Rains warned him that this would happen and he is sure he is fine.
-William Harrigan then enters.
-It turns out that he loves Stuart and wants her to forget about Rains and marry him.
-She confesses her love for Rains.
+We then shift to a house where Flora (Gloria Stuart) pleads to her father to find Jack.
+Her father is Dr. Cranley (Henry Travers) who is a doctor that worked with Jack.
+He tells her that Jack warned him that this would happen and he is sure he is fine.
+Dr. Arthur Kemp (William Harrigan) then enters.
+It turns out that he loves Flora and wants her to forget about Jack to marry him.
+She reaffirms him that she loves Jack.

-The film then shifts back to the inn where Rains is upset that he cannot figure out a formula for his experiment.
-O’Connor comes into the room and he yells at her.
-He rushes the door, knocking her back and breaking her best china, as she was bringing him tea.
-She tells Harvey to go kick him out for not paying his bill, for being loud, swearing and for doing what he is doing in his room.
+Back at the inn, Jack is upset that he cannot figure out a formula for his experiment.
+Jenny comes into the room and he yells at her.
+He rushes the door, knocking her back and breaking her best China set.
+She was trying to bring him tea.
+Jenny then demands her husband kick him out for not paying his bill, for being loud, swearing and for doing his experiments in his room.
+He tries and that’s when Jack snaps.
+He removes his clothing to show that he is the invisible.

-Harvey goes in to his room to tell him and that’s when Rains snaps.
-He removes his clothing to show that he is the Invisible Man.
-A police officer is called in, played by E.E.
-Clive, who attempts to arrest Rains.
+Constable Jaffers (E.E.
+Clive) is called in.
+He attempts to arrest Jack, but he won’t go easy.
 He messes with everyone in the room and then flees out of the window.
 He runs amuck in the town as well.
 More police are called to help them.

-I have to lead off stating that this film is a classic from the original Universal horror films.
-I have to say that I love the concept of this film a lot.
+That should recap the story and introduce our main characters.
+Where I want to start is that I love the concept.
 The film doesn’t go into too much about the formula or how it was created, but I like that.
-I also love that the power of being invisible warps the mind of Rains.
-I know the chemical has an effect too, but being given this amount of power makes it even worse.
-I think Rains is great in his role.
-The rest of the cast isn’t bad.
+For this original one, we don’t need it.
+I also love that the power of being invisible warps the mind of Jack.
+I know the chemical has an effect too but being given this amount of power makes it even worse.
+A drawback would be seeing him before the transformation as we never get a baseline.
+We are supposed to think he’s good from what Flora says.
+That would be my only negative here.